surface-dot-dev/postgres/ui/README.md

 main();
 ```

-As demonstrated in the example above, not only does the `select` Tool return the resulting rows for a given query, it also returns information about the underlying columns and tables that were used to source the query.
+As demonstrated in the example above, not only does the `select` Tool return the resulting rows for a query, it also returns information about the underlying columns and tables that were used to source that query.

 ## Hooks